ZhiGroup/pytorch_ehr/README.md

-# Predictive Modeling in Electronic Health Records(EHR) using Pytorch
+# Predictive Modeling on Electronic Health Records(EHR) using Pytorch
 *****************

 **Overview**